How to Treat Yellow Stool: Gastroenterologist Explains.

 2- Indigestion of a large fatty meal.

 Eating large amounts of fat is common misbehavior by many.
-That is why we put it second in the order of the causes of yellow stool. fat causes diarrhea and also it is yellow in color, and this is why it causes yellow stool.
+That is why we put it second in the order of the causes of yellow stool.
+Fat causes diarrhea, and also it is yellow, and this is why it causes yellow stool.

 No specific treatment is recommended.
-Once you stop the wrong habit of eating high-fat foods, the yellow stool will go away.
+Once you stop the bad habit of eating high-fat foods, the yellow stool will go away.

-Eating healthy types of fat in moderation is not supposed to cause yellow stool or diarrhea.
+Eating healthy fat in moderation is not supposed to cause yellow stool or diarrhea.

 If you experience diarrhea and yellow stool with normal amounts of fat, this may indicate “fat intolerance” or a condition called (bile acid diarrhea).